Fengrui-Liu/StreamAD/_sources/feature.rst.txt

-Why streamAD
+Why StreamAD
 =============

 Purpose & Advantages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 StreamAD focuses on streaming settings, where data features evolve and distributions change over time.
-To prevent the failure of static models, streamAD can correct its model as needed.
+To prevent the failure of static models, StreamAD can correct its model as needed.

 Incremental & Continual
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-StreamAD loads static datasets to a stream generator and feed a single observation at a time to any model in streamAD.
+StreamAD loads static datasets to a stream generator and feed a single observation at a time to any model in StreamAD.
 Therefore it can be used to simulate real-time applications and process streaming data.

 Models & Algorithms